h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/family.rst

 ``family``
 ----------

-- Available in: GLM
+- Available in: GLM, GAM
 - Hyperparameter: no

 Description
 ~~~~~~~~~~~

-GLM problems consist of three main components:
+GLM and GAM problems consist of three main components:

 - A random component :math:`f` for the dependent variable :math:`y`: The density function :math:`f(y;\theta,\phi)` has a probability distribution from the exponential family parametrized by :math:`\theta` and :math:`\phi`.
 This removes the restriction on the distribution of the error and allows for non-homogeneity of the variance with respect to the mean vector.
 - A systematic component (linear model) :math:`\eta`: :math:`\eta = X\beta`, where :math:`X` is the matrix of all observation vectors :math:`x_i`.